 More specifically, the CSP shall put in place a mechanism whereby the Customer shall be notified of any changes concerning an addition or a replacement of a subprocessor engaged by the CSP based on a general authorization by the Customer.
-In such a case the notification shall be made before that subprocessor starts to process Customer personal data.
+In such a case the notification shall be made before that subprocessor starts to process Customer Personal Data.
 Notification may be made to the Customer through automated notices or other means where appropriate.
-The CSP does not have to notify the Customer if the Customer actively withdraws its right to be informed.

 Within a reasonable period of receiving such notification, the Customer may object to any such changes.
-If the Customer cannot find a mutually agreeable resolution to address the Customer's objection, the Customer may terminate in accordance with the termination rights, as specified in the Cloud Services Agreement, or as mutually agreed by the Customer and the CSP.
+If the CSP and Customer cannot find a mutually agreeable resolution to address the Customer's objection, the Customer may terminate in accordance with the termination rights, as specified in the Cloud Services Agreement, or as mutually agreed by the Customer and the CSP.

-- [5.3.A] CSP shall obtain written authorization of the Customer prior to the processing of personal data when engaging subprocessors. - [5.3.B] In the case of the rejection of the subprocessor by the Customer, CSP must follow the agreed upon procedures in the Cloud Service Agreement, and provide alternative options such as change of subprocessor or let the Customer exercise termination rights.
+[5.3.A] CSP shall obtain written authorization of the Customer prior to the processing of personal data when engaging subprocessors.

+[5.3.B] In the case of the rejection of the subprocessor by the Customer, CSP must follow the agreed upon procedures in the Cloud Service Agreement and provide alternative options such as change of subprocessor or let the Customer exercise termination rights.

-Where a CSP engages a subprocessor for carrying out specific processing activities related to the processing of Customer Personal Data under the Cloud Service Agreement, the CSP shall, in accordance with Article 28.4 GDPR, ensure that the subprocessor provides substantially similar levels of data protection obligations in accordance with the requirements of Article 28.3 GDPR and as set out in the Cloud Services Agreement.
+Where a CSP engages a subprocessor for carrying out specific processing activities related to the processing of Customer Personal Data under the Cloud Service Agreement, the CSP shall, in accordance with Article 28.4 GDPR, ensure that the subprocessor provides substantially similar levels but no less protective of data protection obligations in accordance with the requirements of Article 28.3 GDPR and as set out in the Cloud Services Agreement.